Tulane University Logo

 Tulane University Logo History

 The university’s motto – non sibi, sed suis – speaks to the aspiration to improve society’s life.
 It is represented on the seal, which can be seen on the flag, diplomas, and official documents.
-In other cases, the logo is used, consisting of a wordmark and an emblem in the form of a shield with a monogram.
+In other cases, the logo is used with a wordmark and an emblem as a shield with a monogram.

 What is Tulane University?